DeGenius360/DeGenius360/README.md

-- 👋 I am Maxwell
+- 👋 Welcome to my GitHub page
-- My major interests include web-app development, cyber-security, and occasionally dabbling in some AI
+- My major interests cyber-security (both offensive and defensive), AI application devlopment, and more recently learning some cloud computing
-- I guess with chatgpt everyone is an AI enthusiast now :)
-- 🌱 I’m currently a CS student
 - 💞️ I’m looking to collaborate on developing an NLP AI trained with dataset collected from a user's text history on a messaging app
-- 📫 www.linkedin.com/in/maxwell-agyemang-a08073242
--

 <!---
 DeGenius360/DeGenius360 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.